5 Fun Tips for a Simple Christmas Focused on Christ

 • Focus on Simple Christmas Gifts

-While researching, I realized we had already begun to lavish our only child with gifts.
 My gift-giving intentions were not bad, but what I thought you focused on at Christmas, buying and giving gifts, was off.

 We decided to be intentional about choosing simple Christmas gifts that are meaningful, less commercialized, and more authentic.

-Our first idea for simple Christmas gifts was to limit how many presents our children received.
-The idea of only giving each child 3 gifts comes from the wise men visiting the manger and delivering 3 gifts to Jesus.
+The idea of giving each child only three gifts comes from the wise men visiting the manger and delivering three gifts to Jesus.

 Our gift-giving system wasn’t an exact formula but a guideline.
 It helped us remove some of the anxiety associated with picking out gifts.

-Each year we made adjustments and showed restraint especially when our kids were small.
+Each year, we made adjustments and showed restraint, especially when our kids were small.

 One rule we still follow is not to buy every toy or gadget that our kids or that our hearts desire.
 Simple Christmas gifts are thoughtful instead of impulsive and leave room for character-building, gratitude, and contentment.